nguyencuong382/vell/README.md

     README.md,
 ```

-Some misspelled words like _html, env_ are keywords, you can ignore them when checking
+Some misspelled words like _html, env_ are keywords, you can ignore them when checking spell

 ```ini
 [spell]